Why Smart Thermostats Are Worth It

-For many people, the answer is yes.
-If you do a lot of traveling or are gone for long hours during the day, it may be worth your money to get one of these thermostats.
-You could save a lot, especially if you forget to change it when you leave for work or go out of town for the weekend.
+For some people, the answer is yes.
+If you do a lot of travel or are gone for long hours during the day, it may be worth your money to get one of these thermostats.
+You could save a significant amount, especially if you forget to adjust it when you leave for the office or go out of town for the weekend.

-You won't have to be concerned about whether your smart thermostat is on the appropriate program, or if you remembered to change the temperature setting before you went out.
-It doesn't require much effort on your part, but you'll notice it in lower energy bills.
+You won’t have to be concerned about whether your smart thermostat is on the right program, or if you remembered to change the temperature setting before you left.
+It doesn’t require a lot of effort from you, but you’ll notice it in lower energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Most homeowners have a standard programmable thermostat, but 40% of them aren’t set correctly.
-This means you could be missing opportunities to save on heating and cooling costs.
+Most homeowners have a traditional programmable thermostat, but 40% of them aren’t set correctly.
+This means you might be missing opportunities to save on heating and cooling expenses.

-Smart thermostats are convenient because they adjust to your schedule and automate heating and cooling to match.
+Smart thermostats are handy because they adjust to your schedule and automate heating and cooling that corresponds.
 You can set a comparable schedule on a programmable thermostat.
-But it's more work to program your thermostat by hand.
+But it’s more effort to program your thermostat by hand.

-A smart thermostat conveniently adjusts and gradually changes the temperature inside your home for the biggest energy savings.
+A smart thermostat automatically adjusts and progressively changes the temperature inside your home for the greatest energy savings.
 If you manually adjust a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your adjustments.

 Do Smart Thermostats Save Energy?

-Yes, since your smart thermostat will learn from your temperature preferences and routine to make a schedule that saves on heating and cooling costs.
-You don't have to do much as your thermostat does all the work for you while saving money.
+Yes, because your smart thermostat will learn from your temperature preferences and routine to make a schedule that saves on heating and cooling costs.
+You don’t have to do much as your thermostat does all the work for you while conserving money.

-You can acquire identical energy savings with a programmable thermostat, but it's going to require a little bit more effort than a smart thermostat.
+You can acquire the same energy savings with a programmable thermostat, but it’s going to take a little bit more work than a smart thermostat.
 To set up a schedule on programmable models, we advise following these guidelines from ENERGY STAR® to save energy.